1Ghasthunter1/2020CarProject/README.md

 `Miles / Hour * Hour` yields the unit Miles, which is what this program outputs.

 <H3> Explaining the code </H3>
-Please note, when you see a `#Something Text blah blah` In the code document, that is a comment, and I have left those there to help clear up what the program is doing at a certain time.
+Please note, when you see a __#SomeText And Words__ In the code document, that is a comment, and I have left those there to help clear up what the program is doing at a certain time.

 In essence, the program starts off by creating a set of pre-defined functions that will be used later.
 These functions include `find_abcd`, which simply finds the abcd values of a quadrilateral.
 There are also functions like `find_s`, `find_area`, etc. Note that all of these functions have been programmed myself and all of the math you see in these functions are all programmed by myself.